Sleep Disturbances, Cortisol and Adrenal Function

 If stress has somewhat depleted the adrenal glands, which is often the case, people under stress do not wake feeling rested.
 Cortisol, an adrenal hormone, is needed to allow that person to wake feeling refreshed and bouncing out of bed in the morning.
 It is also important to induce an alpha wave, a requirement for the first phase of sleep.
 If cortisol is low, falling asleep is difficult.
 Cortisol is also necessary to maintain good blood sugar levels throughout the day and night.
 If cortisol is low during the day people wake feeling tired and often need coffee, cola and other caffeinated beverages to get going and to keep going during the day.
 This over consumption of caffeine not only causes blood sugar to rapidly rise and then precipitously fall an hour and a half later, but also tends to interfere with sleep that night.
 The resulting lack restful sleep creates more stress the next morning and perpetuates the cycle of low cortisol and difficulty sleeping.
 This low adrenal function is a frequent occurrence in both sleep disturbance and inadequate response to stress.
 During adrenal fatigue, a condition where the adrenal glands are not able to keep up with the demands placed on them, people often have problems managing their stress and sleeping well.

-Sleep and Adrenal Fatigue
+The Connection Between Poor Sleep and Adrenal Function